thorrak/fermentrack/brewpi-script/README.md

 -------
 BrewPi-script is licensed under the **GPL v3**, a copy of which is included in LICENSE.md.

-This license may differ from that used for other associated projects, including the BrewPi firmware, BrewPi-www, BrewPi-django, etc.
+This license may differ from that used for other associated projects, including the BrewPi firmware, BrewPi-www, Fermentrack, etc.